 Kettle built the brand identity and online platform for the eco-friendly company that communicates premium quality first and foremost, while also highlighting the environmental advantage of Gotham Greens' approach.

-It's that same talent that has fueled Kettle's organic and independent growth.
-A perennial award winner, Kettle works with many of the world's leading brands, providing the capacity and capability of traditional large-scale agencies, while maintaining the detail-oriented methodology that keeps clients coming back.
+Collaborating with the world’s leading brands, we offer the capacity and capability of traditional large-scale agencies, while maintaining the detail-oriented methodology that got us where we are today.